230 Full Episodes

 Once we’re set up with our safety gear we’re ready to roll out the insulation.
 You’ll want to measure the length of the cavity you’re filling and cut the insulation to fit it snuggly.
 But here we’re also measuring the width because the floor joists in this old home are not spaced consistently so we’re using insulation designed for 24-inch spacing and cutting it down to fit each individual space.

 Because of the random joist spacing, we also have to cut down our wire hangers so that they fit properly.
 Now the craft paper backing on this insulation acts as a vapor barrier so you’ll want to make sure that you face it up towards the living area of the home so that it doesn’t trap moisture in the floor cavity.
-People often get this backwards in basements, because they prefer to leave the Kraft paper showing.
+People often get this backwards in basements, because they prefer to leave the craft paper showing.

 Now, while we’re down here, we’re also adding some pipe insulation to the hot water lines coming from Greg’s water heater and boiler.
 Now, even these small improvements can make a big difference and Allen’s getting some help on one upstairs from Greg’s two sons Tom and Jordan.

-OK.
+Allen Lyle: OK.
 So you remember that funny picture I showed you?
 It had a lot of funny color on it?
 It was this plug right here and it was blue just a little spot of blue.
 You know what that meant?

-The cold air coming into the house.
+Tom Quimby: The cold air coming into the house.

-Cold air!
+Allen Lyle: Cold air!
 That’s right.
 Cold air was coming in.
 That’s a bad thing especially in the winter.
-Now just for this spot you wouldn’t think that’s too much but if you start counting the ones that you have around your house on the outside, that’s a lot and when you put them all together you could have hole this big in your house in the middle of winter.
+Now just for this little spot you wouldn’t think that’s too much but if you start counting all of the ones that you have around your house on the outside, that’s a lot and when you put them all together you could have a hole this big in your house in the middle of winter.

 Here’s how simple it is.
 Put that gasket over the plug, put the plate over, and you are done!
 Now, the two of you have to make me a promise.
-I don’t want to see ya’ll playing with these electrical plugs ever OK?
+I don’t want to see yall playing with these electrical plugs ever OK?
 But you’re going to have to help me.
 We have to do that to all of the outside plugs and switches in the house.
 Are you ready?

-While Allen’s crew is doing that, I’m going to address a worn threshold on one of the doors that isn’t being replaced.
+Danny Lipford: While Allen’s crew is doing that, I’m going to address a worn threshold on one of the doors that isn’t being replaced.
 This gasket is in such bad shape that it wasn’t doing a thing to seal the doorway.
-The old style thresholds can really be a pain to replace because you have to cut the metal to fit the opening, it really can make a difference when we have the kind of cold weather they do here.
+These old style thresholds can really be a pain to replace because you have to cut the metal to fit the opening, but it really can make a difference when we have the kind of cold weather they do here.
 This new threshold should stop that constant draft of cold air that was leaking under the door.